tobek/laminae/all.md

 - pure inspiration
 - how do you get out?? many have been lost, maybe there's some aperture route you have to like train yourself to go

+<gpt>The experience of being on this plane can be so overwhelming that it blots out the senses, driving mortals mad with desire for what they have seen before banishing them forever.</gpt>

 summary: A baffling and beautiful realm where ordinary thought is impossible: observations and feelings strike with such speed and force as to crowd out the conscious mind.
 It is like a manic dream and nothing is processed upon one's return.

 *The Something*